mobile menu and search button

 • Medium-Well: 145°F

-• All our products arrive vacuum-sealed in sous-vide-ready, heat-stable packaging, allowing you to simply add them to the water bath and cook to your desired degree of doneness.
-However, if you have the means to repackage your roast into sous vide heat-stable bags at home, we recommend seasoning your roast with Kansas City Steak Original Steak Seasoning, using traditional seasoning, or marinating your Tri-Tip for enhanced flavor, prior to cooking in the sous vide.
+• Repackage your steaks into sous vide heat-stable bags.
+We recommend seasoning your roast with Kansas City Steak Original Steak Seasoning, using traditional seasoning, or marinating your Tri-Tip for enhanced flavor, prior to cooking in the sous vide.

 Cook It